Quick Answer

 Level of Home Insurance Coverage

-There are three levels of home insurance coverage options.
-They offer different structures of protection depending on the policy holder’s house and needs.
-Understanding these levels is essential, as the NAIC’s Consumer Guide to Home Insurance highlights that choosing the wrong coverage level is among the top reasons homeowners find themselves underinsured after a major loss.
+Three levels of coverage offer different structures of protection depending on the policyholder’s situation and needs.
+Choosing the wrong one is, per the NAIC’s Consumer Guide to Home Insurance, among the top reasons homeowners find themselves underinsured after a major loss.

 | Coverage Level | What It Covers | Depreciation Deducted? | Typical Premium Impact | Best For |